oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

 Our recommended method of installing oVirt is to use the pre-built packages for Fedora or a supported EL6 distribution, such as CentOS or RHEL.
 This makes installing oVirt very easy.
 Naturally, you can run most Linux distributions or several other operating systems (e.g. Windows) as [ guests](#Supported_Guest_Distributions) inside of oVirt instances.

 <div class="alert alert-info">
-**Important:** If you're upgrading from a previous version, please update ovirt-release to the latest version (10) and verify you have the correct repositories enabled by running the following commands
+**Important:** If you're upgrading from a previous version, please update ovirt-release to the latest version (10) and verify you have the correct repositories enabled by running the following commands before upgrading with the usual procedure.

           # yum update ovirt-release
           # yum repolist enabled

-before upgrading with the usual procedure.
-You should see the ovirt-3.3.2 and ovirt-stable repositories listed in the output of the repolist command.
+You should see the ovirt-3.3.3 and ovirt-stable repositories listed in the output of the repolist command.

 </div>
-#### Fedora
+#### Fedora Installation Instructions

 <div class= "mw-collapsible mw-collapsed">
 <div class="alert alert-info">